Zakat

 “And establish prayer and give Zakat, and whatever good you put forward for yourselves – you will find it with Allah.”
 (2:110, Qur'an)

-Since 1993, Muslim Hands has ensured that your Zakat reaches those in need — providing aid and relief to places like Gaza, Yemen, Pakistan, The Gambia, Mali, Niger, and Senegal.
+As a trusted Muslim charity, we treat Zakat as a sacred trust (Amanah).
+Since 1993, Muslim Hands has ensured Zakat reaches those most in need across regions such as Gaza, Yemen, Pakistan, The Gambia, Mali, Niger, and Senegal.

 Give To Our Zakat Eligible Projects